annleefores/cruddur/journal/week0.md

 ### Create Conceptual Design

-Create a conceptual design or napkin design for the project.
+Create a conceptual design or napkin design of the project.

 ![curddur napkin design](media/week0/cruddur-napkin.png)